ldemske/ldemske.github.io/reddit.md

 10. On the **Images & Video** tab, select **Upload** and upload your image.
 If this community allows multiple images, a plus sign (+) icon will appear next to the thumbnail of your image after you upload it.
 Optionally, click this icon to upload additional images.
 You can upload and post up to 20.

-    Note: If you upload multiple images to post, you need to paste the links you copied from Imgur into the **Add a link...** fields that are diplayed for each image.
+    Note: If you upload multiple images, you must paste the links that you copied from Imgur into the **Add a link...** fields that are diplayed for each image.
 Optionally, add a caption for each in the **Add a caption...** field.
 You can only add captions when multiple images are uploaded.

 11. If you are posting only a single image, paste the link you copied from Imgur into the **Url** field on the **Link** tab.
 12. In the **Title** field, specify a title for your post.